California must end the plague of human trafficking. This proposal can help - California Political Review

 A major part of the illegal alien industry, protected by the Democrats and sanctuary city policy, is human trafficking, sex slaves and exploited workers.
 Why do Democrats protect sex slaves and human trafficking?
-For the same reason for a generation they protected sexual harassers and abusers in Hollywood and the media—they get political gain from protecting folks that will help their elections.
+For the same reason for a generation they protected sexual harassers and abusers in Hollywood and the media?they get political gain from protecting folks that will help their elections.

-“With sex-trafficked children constantly kept on the move, law enforcement agencies in multiple jurisdictions and non-profit service providers must work together.
+?With sex-trafficked children constantly kept on the move, law enforcement agencies in multiple jurisdictions and non-profit service providers must work together.

-That’s why I introduced Senate Bill 35.
+That?s why I introduced Senate Bill 35.
 Although Gov. Gavin Newsom vetoed this legislation, I remain steadfast in my commitment to combating sexual predators who take advantage of trafficking victims.

-This bill would have combated human trafficking by re-establishing the California Alliance to Combat Trafficking and Slavery task force, and providing law enforcement agencies with accurate information.”
+This bill would have combated human trafficking by re-establishing the California Alliance to Combat Trafficking and Slavery task force, and providing law enforcement agencies with accurate information.?

-While this is a good start, we could end human trafficking by ending the protection of illegal aliens in the State—the root cause of the problem.
-Stop playing games with committee’s and commissions—do the real work.
+While this is a good start, we could end human trafficking by ending the protection of illegal aliens in the State?the root cause of the problem.
+Stop playing games with committee?s and commissions?do the real work.

 California must end the plague of human trafficking.
 This proposal can help